PeterDrake/drakepedia/software_development/xp_coding_steps.md

 ## 4 Share your work with your team

-You've finished a task, so it's time to incorporate it into the master branch.
+You've finished a task, so it's time to incorporate it into the main branch.

 ### 4.i Get the latest version of your team's work